PLATO-Test/jmeter-grafana/readme.md

 * the standard output from the `run.sh` command will print a URL, copy it to clipboard
 * navigate to this URL in a browser
 * login to grafana with user `admin` password `admin`
-* skip the step to update the admin password by clicking `Skip`
-* enjoy the dashboard!
+* skip the step to update the admin password by clicking `Skip`, and enjoy the dashboard!
+* a .png image of the scatterplot widget is saved to disk, can be uploaded as build artifact
+* statistics `total transactions`, `error rate`, `p(99)`, and `mean duration` are exposed as shell variables for automated test result determination wtihin a ci/cd pipeline

 ## Run your own test